-We have audited the financial statements of ARway Corporation (formerly 1000259749 Ontario Limited) (the "Company"), which comprise the statements of financial position as at August 31, 2023 and 2022, and the statements of loss and comprehensive loss, cash flows, and changes in shareholders' equity for the year ended August 31, 2023 and period from July 15, 2022 (date of incorporation) to August 31, 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of ARway Corp. (the "Company"), which comprise the statements of financial position as at August 31, 2024, and the statements of loss and comprehensive loss, changes in shareholders' equity, and cash flows for the year ended August 31, 2024, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2023 and 2022, and its financial performance and its cash flows for the year ended August 31, 2023 and period from July 15, 2022 (date of incorporation) to August 31, 2022, in accordance with International Financial Reporting Standards.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2024 and its financial performance and its cash flows for the year ended August 31, 2024, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.